alipouw13/ai-claims-analysis/README.md

 > ⚠️ **IMPORTANT DISCLAIMER**: This repository is a **work-in-progress demonstration** and is **NOT production-ready**.
 It serves as an example implementation for educational and development purposes.
 Do not use in production environments without significant additional development, security review, and testing.

+> 📋 **ATTRIBUTION**: This project is based on and extends the excellent work from [akshata29/agenticrag](https://github.com/akshata29/agenticrag).
+We've adapted and enhanced the original architecture to support dual-domain banking and insurance capabilities.

 A comprehensive financial and insurance analysis platform that leverages Azure AI services to serve both banking and insurance sectors.
 The system combines RAG (Retrieval-Augmented Generation), multi-agent orchestration, and advanced document processing to streamline financial analysis, insurance claims processing, and policy management workflows.

 ## Overview